nunu123456/Power-BI-Trading-Dashboard/README.md

 4. Refresh the data (`Home → Refresh`).
 5. Select your stocks of interest from the slicer and start analyzing!

 ---

-## Example Visuals

-*Coming soon:* screenshots or GIFs of the dashboard in action

----